Yousazoe/Infinite/.github/PULL_REQUEST_TEMPLATE.md

 ---
-name: 'Pull Request: New issue'
+name: 'Pull Request'
-about: Report and propose a fix for a (small) issue in Infinite
+about: Propose a fix for a (small) issue in Infinite
 ---

-#### Describe the issue
+#### Describe the issue (if no issue has been made)
 A clear and concise description of what the issue is.
+Explain the difference between the expected and the current behavior.
 A screenshot or copy of the error could be helpful as well.

 #### Expected behavior